Seven definitions of bipartite bound entanglement: Definitions of bipartite distillability

 \section{Definitions of bipartite distillability}

 Here we present rigorous definitions of the aforementioned concept of distillability.
 A bipartite state is distillable if the two parties can approximate via LOCC a maximally entangled state by consuming a finite number of copies of the original state.
-By convention one chooses a maximally entangled qubit and we use here without loss of generality, see Appendix~\ref{app_maxent}, $\sigma_+=\proj{\Phi^+}$ with $\ket{\Phi^+}=\frac1{\sqrt 2}(\ket{00}+\ket{11})$ as target state.
-We first give the definitions before we discuss the notion of LOCC and the use of the trace distance $\norm{\sigma_+-\rho}_1$.
+By convention one chooses a maximally entangled two-qubit state and we use here, without loss of generality, see Section~\ref{sec_prelim}, $\sigma_+=\proj{\Phi^+}$ with $\ket{\Phi^+}=\frac1{\sqrt 2}(\ket{00}+\ket{11})$ as target state.

 A bipartite state $\rho$ is \begin{enumerate}[align=left,font=\em] \item[rate-distillable] if there is a positive rate $R$ such that